-- 10: Jesus the Jew: 3-page analysis and response to one scholarly article on Jesus and his Jewish tradition, or, the Jewish tradition at the time of Jesus (1st century Palestine) (LO 1a) - 20: Exam: Gospel of Mark; early Christian groups; the theological views of Jesus as Christ (LO1a; 1b)). - 20: Christian Encounters Paper: One Christian denomination is researched and compared as it functions in two different regions of the world.
+- 10: Jesus the Jew: 3-page analysis and response to one scholarly article on Jesus and his Jewish tradition, or, the Jewish tradition at the time of Jesus (1st century Palestine) (LO 1a) - 20: 2 Quizzes: theological views from Journey Through Christian Theology.
+(LO1a; 1b)). - 20: Christian Encounters Paper: One Christian denomination is researched and compared as it functions in two different regions of the world.
 This paper will require a larger amount of research, analytical skill and keen writing, which demonstrates proper format and serious scholarship.
 Paper = 4-5 pages of writing, 1 page Works Cited/Consulted.
-(LO 1a)

-- 10: Paper: Environmental issues in light of the Encyclical of Pope Francis, Laudauto Si, Lynn White's, "The Historical Roots of our Ecological Crisis" with a response to White by Willis Jenkins, and the chapter "Environment" by Hannah Ka.
-This paper will demonstrate a keen, developed critical analytic to the ideas presented in these papers by synchronizing and using the ideas in making an argument.
-(LO 1a, 1b) - 20: Oral and written argument on women deacons in Christian tradition.
-The argument follows philosophical form, is logical and clear, considers the opposing view.
-Two additional scholarly sources required along with the book, Women Deacons.
+(LO 1a) - 10: Paper: Environmental issues in light of the Encyclical of Pope Francis, Laudauto Si, Lynn White's, "The Historical Roots of our Ecological Crisis" with a response to White by Willis Jenkins, and the chapter "Environment" by Hannah Ka.
+This paper will demonstrate a keen, developed critical analytic to the ideas presented in these papers by synchronizing and using the ideas in reflecting upon your own consumption patterns.
+(LO 1a, 1b) - 20: Final Presentation and paper: the student will create a short presentation of their choice with a 3-page paper describing the lecture; this includes a bibliography.